-The artistic duo BLECHMEKI (Max Blechman & Kazu Umeki) has taken mass-produced American pottery from the 30’s through the 80’s and has used them to create their photo tableaux.
-At first glance, individual pieces of pottery, such as vases, bowls and figurines, look the same.
-But they are all unique.
-Each piece is slightly different in shape and color due to irregularities in their manufacture – some are shorter or taller, or lighter or darker.
-These pottery pieces were once common in homes all over the US, where they shared everyday moments with families.
+The artistic duo BLECHMEKI has taken mass-produced American pottery from the 30’s through the 80’s and has used them to create their photo tableaux.
+At first glance, individual pieces of pottery – such as vases and figurines – look the same, but each piece is slightly different in shape and color, due to irregularities in their manufacturing process.
+These pottery pieces were once common in homes all over the U.S., where they shared everyday moments with families and friends.
 Now many sit, unseen, in attics and storerooms, gathering dust.
-BLECHMEKI has amassed and arranged them in still-life settings to create abstract new images.
-By using fundamental geometric protocols, the resulting photography transcends the commonplace to achieve a rare artistic simplicity.
+BLECHMEKI has amassed and arranged them to create abstract new photographic images.
+By applying geometric composition, the resulting photography transcends the commonplace to achieve a rare artistic simplicity.

 After spending the first five months of his life in Brooklyn, NY, Max spent the rest of his childhood in the Five Towns of Long Island, New York.
 After a pleasant childhood, he went to the mid-west to study.
 There, he received his Bachelor of Landscape Architecture from the University of Michigan in Ann Arbor.

 After college, he spent 15 years in Manhattan, immersed in the 60’s - 70’s burgeoning art scene and other cultural phenomena of that particular place and time.
 Eventually, he traveled to the West Coast to visit his brother and was seduced by San Francisco — its beauty, size, climate and thriving culture — so, later that year, he moved to California for good.